testit-tms/adapters-python/testit-adapter-pytest/README.md

 - `testit.addExternalId` - a dynamic method for adding unique internal autotest ID (used in Test IT)
 - `testit.addTitle` - a dynamic method for adding autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used
 - `testit.addDescription` - a dynamic method for adding autotest description specified in the autotest card
+- `testit.addLabels` - a dynamic method for adding labels listed in the autotest card
 - `testit.addTags` - a dynamic method for adding tags listed in the autotest card
 - `testit.addLinks` - links in the autotest result
 - `testit.addAttachments` - uploading files in the autotest result